 Cava’s commitment to organic production shouldn’t be overlooked, either.
 “Organic does not necessarily equate to quality, but it is a facet of the conversation,” says Reyes.
 “This is something bold, and everyone should follow Cava’s lead.”

-The DO has also approved the use of subzones on the label, which are located across four major production zones (while 95 percent of Cava production comes from Catalunya, Cava may also be produced in Rioja, Extremadura, and Valencia).
+The DO has also approved the use of subzones on the label, which are located across four major production zones (while 95 percent of Cava production comes from Catalonia, Cava may also be produced in Rioja, Extremadura, and Valencia).
 Wineries who estate-produce and bottle all of their Cava (rather than purchasing base wine from another producer, as is common for many large Cava wineries) may also use the term “Integral Producer” on their labels.

 “What you’re seeing is a complete shift in the mindset to elevate the reputation of Cava,” says Fisher.